tenfyzhong/CompleteParameter.vim/README.md

 # Usage
 Install a complete engine we have supported.
-Goto the complete item of the complete menu you want to select, and then type `(`(default mapping), the parameters will be completed and jump the the first parameter.
+Goto the complete item of the completion popup menu you want to select, and then type `(`(default mapping), the parameters will be completed and jump the the first parameter.
 `<m-n>`/`<m-p>`(default mapping) will jump to the next/previous parameter and select it.